kubernetes/enhancements/keps/sig-contributor-experience/1553-issue-triage/README.md

 ### New Workflow

-An additional [required label] called `needs-triage` will be applied automatically to issues created within the [kubernetes/kubernetes] repository similar to the current `needs-sig` or `needs-kind` labels.
+An additional [required label] called `needs-triage` will be applied automatically to issues and PRs created within the [kubernetes/kubernetes] repository similar to the current `needs-sig` or `needs-kind` labels.
 This serves as a boolean signal to community group members that the issue has not yet been triaged.

-After the issue has been evaluated, an org member can apply one of the `triage` labels.
+After the issue or PR has been evaluated, an org member can apply one of the `triage` labels.
 If there is enough information or supporting evidence in the issue a member can signal that it is ready for work by using the `/triage accepted` bot command to apply the `triage/accepted` label.
 If the issue is a duplicate or lacks supporting evidence one of the other [triage labels] can be applied.

 In either condition the `needs-triage` label will be removed.

+**Note:** While any org member can apply the `triage/*` class of labels it should only be applied by those that are affiliated with the owning-sig.
+A mitigation strategy is outlined in the  [Design details](#design-details) if this guideline is not being consistently followed.

 ### Re-categorize the triage/support label